Kiuwan logo

 Cranking out line after line of code has become cheap and easy with generative AI.
 However, as with most things in life, more is not necessarily better — especially regarding code.
 Combined with a race-to-market mindset and accelerating feature creep, this influx of easy-to-generate code can lead to a cluttered codebase, where the sheer volume overshadows the need for clarity, efficiency, and security.

 Clean code is a non-negotiable for any developer.
-It not only ensures code is easy to work with but also helps with security.
+It ensures that code is easy to work with and helps with security.

 Clean code is what you probably guess it is — code that’s clearly structured and easy to read, maintain, and modify.
 Much like having a clean, organized workshop, having clean code makes it simple for someone else to come in, understand what’s going on, and contribute to the project because it’s:

-• Simple — Coding features and functions in the simplest possible manner makes it easier to understand and results in fewer bugs.
+• Simple: Coding features and functions in the simplest possible manner make them easier to understand and results in fewer bugs.

-Sloppy code might get the job done temporarily.
-However, if only one developer can understand why a particular feature works the way it does because they put in three workarounds, it will be difficult for others to make changes, update the code, or secure it effectively.
+Sloppy code might temporarily get the job done.
+However, suppose only one developer can understand why a particular feature works the way it does because they put in three workarounds.
+In that case, it will be difficult for others to make changes, update the code, or secure it effectively.

 Although entire books have been written on the subject, one of the best ways to determine if code is clean is to have a developer who didn’t work on it read it.
 If their teeth-grinding is audible across the room, the codebase probably needs some attention.
 Here are some overarching principles developers can follow:

-• Follow the Scout’s Rule — Robert Baden Powell, founder of the Scouts, famously said: “Try and leave this world a little better than you found it.”
-Developers should adopt the same principle and always leave the code they’re working with cleaner than they found it.
+• Follow the Scout’s Rule: Robert Baden Powell, founder of the Scouts, famously said: “Try and leave this world a little better than you found it.”
+Developers should adopt the same principle and always leave the code they’re working with cleaner than they found.

 Reduce Code Smells